Alice Ellen Klauber: The San Diego Museum of Art

+Interior Design and Other Work

+Klauber was a well respected interior designer.
+As head of the furnishings committee for the San Diego California Exposition she designed several spaces including the Persimmon Room and Balboa Park's community room.
+She also created interior designs for the YMCA and the Wednesday Club, as well as the Wednesday Club's logo.
+She was also known to have designed bookplates for many friends and relatives, including the Marston and Wangenheim families.
+Klauber was also known to write poetry, and in 1928, the Denrich Press of Chula Vista published a book of her poetry.

+Affiliated Organizations

-In addition to this work, she was a member of several art organizations, including the San Diego Art Association and the San Diego Art Guild.
-In 1926, she and her brother-in-law, the banker Julius Wangenheim (1866–1942), who was married to her sister Laura (1869–1947), participated in the creation of the Fine Arts Society of San Diego.
-She also provided financial support by donating artworks from such famous painters as Henri Matisse and Pablo Picasso.
+Alice Klauber was a member of several organizations, including the San Diego Art Association and the San Diego Art Guild.
+In 1926, she and her brother-in-law, banker Julius Wangenheim (1866–1942), participated in the creation of the Fine Arts Society of San Diego.
+She also provided financial support to the Fine Arts Society by donating artworks from such famous painters as Henri Matisse and Pablo Picasso.